 Repeated experience with foot drop exercise encourages the brain to get better at moving the affected foot.
 Therefore, you will see the best results from consistent, regular exercise.

 If you are a stroke survivor with foot drop, you might have some residual movement in your foot, or you might have none at all.

 Individuals that have residual movement can do active exercises where each exercise is performed on your own.
-If you have no movement, then you need to start with passive exercises where you assist your affected side with your non-affected side.
+If you have no movement, then you can start with passive exercises where you assist your affected foot through the movement.

-During this movement, you use your non-affected foot to lift your affected foot.
-Although you aren’t “doing it yourself,” this therapy helps activate neuroplasticity and rewire the brain.
+During this passive movement, your hand helps move the affected foot.
+Although you aren’t “doing it yourself,” studies have shown that passive exercise helps activate neuroplasticity and rewire the brain.

 Summary: How to Cure Foot Drop Naturally

 Daily foot drop exercise is the best way to naturally recover from foot drop.
-It helps rewire the brain and improve your control of dorsiflexion by drawing upon the brain’s natural ability to rewire itself.
+It helps rewire the brain and improve control of dorsiflexion by drawing upon the brain’s natural ability to rewire itself.

 Even if you cannot move your foot at all, passive exercise can still help spark changes in the brain.
 This is particularly helpful for people that have extremely limited mobility in the affected foot and leg.

 In conjunction with exercise, foot drop braces can also help improve safety in the interim.
 While foot braces promote neglect of the affected foot, they are essential for preventing devastating falls.